GMA326/azure_quiz/README.md

 # azure_quiz
+using a simple nginx webserver
-Azure_Quiz with github and linkedin footer
+Azure_Quiz with github and linkedin footer thx @korny